 Great Barrier Island is a large island with a small population.
 The forests, beaches and bays provide scope for all kinds of wilderness adventures.

-Great Barrier Island is the largest and most seaward of the Hauraki Gulf islands in Auckland region.
-For thousands of years it has sheltered the gulf from the relentless swells of the Pacific Ocean, creating a boating paradise.
+Great Barrier Island is the largest and most seaward of the Hauraki Gulf islands in the Auckland region.
+For thousands of years, it has sheltered Auckland's harbour from the relentless swells of the Pacific Ocean, creating a boating paradise.

 The eastern shore of Great Barrier Island faces the ocean with high cliffs and long white surf beaches; the western side offers deep sheltered harbours and calm sandy bays.

-More than 60 per cent of the island's 285 square kilometres is public land administered by the Department of Conservation.
-The native forest is laced with beautiful walking tracks, which lead to secluded natural hot springs and an historic Kauri dam.
-These wilderness areas, foreshores and estuaries are home to several unique plant and bird species.
-Rising 627 metres above the sea, Hirakimata (Mount Hobson) beckons the hiker with a promise of 360 degree views that will never leave the mind.
+More than 60 percent of Great barrier Island's 285 square kilometres is public land administered by the Department of Conservation.
+The native forest is laced with beautiful walking tracks, which lead to secluded natural hot springs and a historic Kauri dam.
+These wilderness areas, foreshores, and estuaries are home to several unique plant and bird species.
+Rising 627 metres above the sea, Hirakimata (Mount Hobson) beckons the hiker with the promise of incredible 360-degree views.

-Great Barrier Island is a popular destination for diving, fishing, surfing, kayaking, mountain biking, hiking and camping.
-Accommodation options range from tent sites to luxury eco lodges.
+Great Barrier Island is a popular destination for diving, fishing, surfing, kayaking, mountain biking, hiking, camping and star gazing.
+Accommodation options range from tent sites to luxury eco-lodges.

 Tryphena is the largest settlement on the island and is situated on the west coast.
 Home to a number of picturesque family-friendly beaches, dolphins are often spotted here close to the shoreline.

-A number of events are held on the island every year, including the delicious FitzRoy Mussel Fest, which celebrates the mouthwatering mussels the area is known for.
-There's also the wharf2wharf, a marathon-length sporting event where athletes walk, run or cycle across the island, and the Great Barrier garden tour, which showcases the island's stunning residential gardens.
+A number of events are held on Great Barrier Island every year, including the delicious FitzRoy Mussel Fest, which celebrates the mouth-watering mussels the area is known for.
+There's also 'wharf2wharf', a marathon-length sporting event where athletes walk, run or cycle across the island, and the Great Barrier garden tour, which showcases the island's stunning residential gardens.